-- UNIStim signaling between an endpoint and the Device Adapter node. - The connection is initiated by the endpoint. - The Device Adapter node acts as the DTLS server and presents its certificate to the endpoint. - The endpoint acts as the DTLS client.
-The endpoint may be requested to authenticate and present its own certificate to the Device Adapter node. - HTTPS signaling between a Device Adapter node and a PPM node. - The connection is initiated by the Device Adapter node. - The PPM node acts as the TLS server and presents its certificate to the Device Adapter node. - The Device Adapter node acts as the TLS client.
-The node may be requested to authenticate and present its own certificate to the PPM node. - SIP signaling between a Device Adapter node and a Session Manager node. - The connection is initiated by the Device Adapter node. - The Session Manager node acts as the TLS server and must present its certificate to the Device Adapter node - The Device Adapter node acts as the TLS client.
-The node may be requested to authenticate and present its own certificate to the Session Manager node.
+- UNIStim signaling between an endpoint and the Device Adapter node. - The endpoint initiates the connection. - The Device Adapter node acts as the DTLS server and presents its certificate to the endpoint. - The endpoint acts as the DTLS client.
+The endpoint may be requested to authenticate and present its certificate to the Device Adapter node. - HTTPS signaling between a Device Adapter node and a PPM node. - The Device Adapter node initiates the connection. - The PPM node acts as the TLS server and presents its certificate to the Device Adapter node. - The Device Adapter node acts as the TLS client.
+The node may be requested to authenticate and present its certificate to the PPM node. - SIP signaling between a Device Adapter node and a Session Manager node. - The Device Adapter node initiates the connection. - The Session Manager node acts as the TLS server and must present its certificate to the Device Adapter node. - The Device Adapter node acts as the TLS client.
+The node may be requested to authenticate and present its certificate to the Session Manager node.